OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection

 \subsection{Scenes and Annotation}

 The 2,000 scenes in OpenAD are carefully selected from five large-scale autonomous driving perception datasets: Argoverse 2~\cite{wilson2023argoverse}, KITTI~\cite{Geiger2012CVPR}, nuScenes~\cite{caesar2020nuscenes}, ONCE~\cite{mao2021one} and Waymo~\cite{sun2020scalability}, as illustrated in \figref{fig:properties}.
 These scenes are collected from different countries and regions, and have different sensor configurations.
-Each scene has the temporal camera and LiDAR inputs and contains at least one corner case object that the original dataset has not annotated.
+Each scene has temporal camera and LiDAR inputs and contains at least one corner case object that the original dataset has not annotated.

 For 3D bounding box labels, we annotate 6,597 corner case objects across these 2,000 scenarios, combined with the annotations of 13,164 common objects in the original dataset, resulting in 19,761 objects in total.
-The location and size of all objects are manually annotated using 3D and 2D bounding boxes, while their semantics categories are labeled with natural language tags, which can be divided into 206 classes.
-We illustrate some corner case objects in ~\figref{fig:example}.
-OpenAD encompasses both abnormal forms of common objects, such as bicycles hanging from the rear of cars, cars with doors open, and motorcycles with rain covers, as well as uncommon objects, including open manholes cover, cement blocks, and tangled wires scattered on the ground.
+The location and size of all objects are manually annotated using 3D and 2D bounding boxes, while their semantic categories are labeled with natural language tags, which can be divided into 206 classes.
+We illustrate some corner case objects in~\figref{fig:example}.
+OpenAD encompasses both abnormal forms of common objects, such as bicycles hanging from the rear of cars, cars with doors open, and motorcycles with rain covers, as well as uncommon objects, including open manhole covers, cement blocks, and tangled wires scattered on the ground.

-Concurrently, we have annotated each object with a ``seen/unseen'' label, indicating whether the categories of the objects have appeared in the training set of each dataset.
+In addition, we have annotated each object with a ``seen/unseen'' label, indicating whether the categories of the objects have appeared in the training set of each dataset.
 This label is intended to facilitate the evaluation process by enabling a straightforward separation of objects that the model has encountered (seen) and those it has not (unseen), once the training dataset is specified.
-Moreover, we offer a toolkit code that consolidates scenes from five original datasets into a unified format, converts them into OpenAD data, and facilitates the loading and visualization process.
+In addition, we offer a toolkit code that consolidates scenes from five original datasets into a unified format, converts them to OpenAD data, and facilitates the loading and visualization process.